AdyTech99/volo/README.md

-# Volo: Empower Your AI with Wikipedia Knowledge 🚀
+# Volo: Fixing LLM Hallucinations with Wikipedia Knowledge 🚀

 Volo is an innovative solution designed to enhance AI capabilities with Wikipedia knowledge through an efficient **RAG (Retrieval Augmented Generation)** pipeline.
 It utilizes an offline database of Wikipedia powered by **Kiwix**, ensuring fast and reliable access to information without requiring constant internet connectivity.